PaperID1776/NAVIndoor/README.md

 ## Real world deployment

-We showed in our submission that the model's outputs correlates well with real world characteristics for static images with small FOV. `Demo_03` allows to process a real-world videos (sample output displayed below).
-The generated figures includes a dynamic plot of $V_{\theta}$ over time (left) and the resizes video (center).
+We showed in our submission that the model's outputs correlates well with real world characteristics for static images with small FOV.
+A video was captured with a smarthphone to exhibit potential navigational features that could be extracted in real time using NavImpaired using `Demo_03` notebook.

 The generated figures exhibit a dynamic plot of $V_{\theta}$ over time on the left, providing insights into the temporal evolution of the environment.
 The resized video is on the center.